laurawalters1/mongoose-model-generator/package/README.md

 module.exports = User;
 ```

-Model exports still need to be added to you models/index.js file manually
+Model exports still need to be added to your models/index.js file manually